pingfu/pingfu.github.io/_posts/2026-01-28-the-american-cut.md

   <figcaption>fffffffff.</figcaption>
 </figure>

 The Competition and Markets Authority reviewed the deal.
 They raised concerns about ATM switching, where Mastercard and Vocalink were two of only three credible providers.
 On the core issue, a card network acquiring the A2A infrastructure that could bypass it, the CMA found "no competition concerns."
+That is to say, the body charged with protecting competition concluded that allowing a card monopoly to buy the only thing that might compete with cards was, on balance, fine.
 They accepted behavioural remedies: Mastercard would license some protocols and transfer LINK's messaging specification.
 The deal was approved in April 2017.

 Brexit was no doubt a major political driver of the time, but it strikes me as a strange move nevertheless.
 Those who voted for Britain to leave the European Union did so on a platform of increasing sovereignty, and "taking back control" from foreign powers.
 For the Government to promptly complete a fire sale of critical national infrastructure to an American corporation seems, at the very least, and if we're being generous, somewhat at odds with that ideology.